Cigna will ensure health plan benefit coverage and will lift the “refill-too-soon” edits on Part D drugs during a disaster. “Disasters” include a:

 Medicare Advantage Plans

-- In the event that our health plan cannot resume normal operations by the end of the public health emergency or state of disaster, we will notify Centers for Medicare & Medicaid Services (CMS).
+In the event that our health plan cannot resume normal operations by the end of the public health emergency or state of disaster, we will notify the Centers for Medicare & Medicaid Services (CMS).

 Medicare Part D Prescription Drug Plans